martypdx/heroku-static-node/README.md

 # Static site on heroku using node.js

-You really shouldn't use heroku for this, but if you need to stub something out.
+You really shouldn't use heroku for this, but if you need to stub something out...

 ## Setup